anandka/Learning/Kubernetes Revision.md

 ~~~~

 - The above command says `create a cable of type veth` with `network interface veth-red` connected to `network interface veth-bule`
-- now you need to connect respectvie network interface to NNS
+- Now you need to connect respectvie network interface to NNS

 ~~~
 ip link set veth-red netns red